Doki Doki Literature Club!: Gameplay

 The gameplay of Doki Doki Literature Club! is divided between that of a traditional visual novel (top) and a minigame in which the player must compose a poem (bottom).

 Doki Doki Literature Club! is a visual novel.
-As such, its gameplay has a low level of interactivity and consists of scenes with static two-dimensional images of characters in a first-person perspective, accompanied by occasional choices by which the player advances the plot.
+As such, its gameplay has a low level of interactivity and consists of scenes with static two-dimensional images of characters from a first-person perspective, accompanied by occasional choices by which the player advances the plot.
 The descriptions and dialogue are depicted in the form of accompanying text without voice acting.
 The game's narration is provided by the game's protagonist (whom the player controls), a member of the titular literature club, to which he was invited by his childhood friend Sayori.

 Choices the protagonist makes affect the development of his relationships with key female characters Sayori, Yuri, and Natsuki, but ultimately have little effect on the outcome of the game.

 The characters' interactions with the protagonist are primarily influenced by a minigame in which the player "composes" a poem by picking from several sets of words.
 Each girl in the literature club has different word preferences, and they will react positively when the player picks a word that they like.
 For narrative reasons, Monika is not represented in this minigame.
 In accordance with the results of these minigames, the player will experience scenes with whichever character liked that particular poem the most.
 Each such story arc is divided into three acts and an epilogue, whereupon the game restarts each time with increasingly divergent realities.
-At a certain point, the player must manipulate the game's files in order to advance the narrative.
+At a certain point, the player must manipulate the game's files to advance the narrative.

 Doki Doki Literature Club Plus! features the entire main story of the original game, and includes a "virtual desktop" that replaces the actual file manipulation, as well as a soundtrack feature and several new "side stories".
 The side stories depict the relationships between the club members, as well as the formation of the literature club.